 Our approach is all about collaborative relationship.
-Starter Culture was conceived through what we call a ‘Cups of Tea’ process: a relational approach involving more than 100 conversations exploring what it is like for those trying to include an inner dimension into social and ecological change work.
+Starter Culture was conceived through what we call a ‘Cups of Tea’ process: a relational approach initially involving more than 100 conversations exploring what it is like for those trying to include an inner dimension into social and ecological change work.
+It was these exploratory conversations that have then gone on to shape our areas of work and focus.

 In 2019 we experimented with five Cups of Tea processes: